westerndigitalcorporation/zonedstorage.io/docs/introduction/zoned-storage.md

 # Zoned Storage Devices

-Zoned storage devices are a class of storage devices with an address space that is divided into zones which have write constraints different from regular storage devices.
+Zoned storage devices are a class of storage devices that have an address space that is divided into zones that have write constraints that are different from regular storage devices.

 ## Principle

-The zones of zoned storage devices must be written sequentially.
-Each zone of the device address space has a write pointer that keeps track of the position of the next write.
-Data in a zone cannot be directly overwritten.
-The zone must first be erased using a special command (zone reset).
+Zones in zoned storage devices must be written sequentially.
+Each zone in the device address space has a write pointer that keeps track of the position of the next write.
+Data in a zone cannot be directly overwritten: before being overwritten, the zone must first be erased using a special command (zone reset).
 The figure below illustrates this principle.

 <Image src="intro-zoned-storage.png"
 title="Zoned Storage Devices Principle"/>